airpair/using-es6-harmony-with-nodejs/post.md

 I was super happy to be on the path to a nicer JavaScript.
 There were lots of things I learned over the last 12 months that I'm looking forward to sharing in a revision of this post soon.
-I still like writing my tests in CoffeeScript thoug :).
+I still like writing my tests in CoffeeScript though :).
 There are some good middle grounds that work across both languages that can help context switching quite manageable.